jagreehal/workflow/docs/coming-from-neverthrow.md

 });
 ```

-Standard `if`, `switch`, `for`, `while`—no learning curve for conditional logic.
+Standard `if`, `switch`, `for`, `while`--no learning curve for conditional logic.

 ---

 ## What you get on top of neverthrow

-Everything above is pattern translation—same capabilities, different syntax.
-These features are *new*—they don't have neverthrow equivalents because they're about orchestration, not just error handling.
+Everything above is pattern translation--same capabilities, different syntax.
+These features are *new*--they don't have neverthrow equivalents because they're about orchestration, not just error handling.

 ### Retry with backoff